 The 2019 Democrats Abroad Czech Republic Annual General Meeting, which will include elections to the Executive Committee, will be held on Tuesday, March 26th, 2019 at 7:00 PM.
 The location and further details will be announced at least one month prior to the meeting.

-All positions (detailed here) are up for election at this AGM.
+All positions (detailed below) are up for election at this meeting.
 As per our by-laws, no officer may serve more than two consecutive terms in the same position.
 All positions and their current office-holders are listed below with those that are term-limited indicated.

 At-large 1 Krysti Brice

-Creag Hayes, Sarah Everett, and Susan Goldberg have been appointed as the DACZ Nominations and Elections Committee (NEC) for our 2017 elections by the DA Czech Repubulic Executive Committee.
+Creag Hayes has been appointed as chair of the DACZ Nominations and Elections Committee (NEC) for our 2019 elections by the DA Czech Republic Executive Committee.